biodash/biodash.github.io/content/codeclub/15_plotly/index.md

 <div>

-Create a map that plots all the Blue Jays found around Ohio.
+Create a map that plots all the bald eagles found around Ohio.
 Color the points blue.
 Make sure the aspect ratio of Ohio looks reasonable to you.

 <details>